ckeditor/ckeditor5/docs/tutorial/view.md

 ---
 category: tutorial
 order: 60
-menu-title: Updating editor UI
+menu-title: Editor UI
 ---

-# Updating editor UI
+# Editor UI

-## Editor UI
+## Interface parts

 In the previous chapter of this tutorial, we created a command to highlight selected text.
 However, having to open a console and run a command is cumbersome and definitely not what editor users want.